apache/otava-website/README.md

 # Apache Otava Website

-This project is a website for Apache Otava..
+This project is a website for Apache Otava (incubating).

 This website was built using [Docusaurus](https://docusaurus.io/) version of [apache-website-template](https://github.com/apache/apache-website-template/tree/docusaurus).